Do you have a stash of emergency savings? If not, you should…

 So, how much are people actually saving?
 According to Westpac data, the average Westpac group customer holds $22,020 in their transaction, savings and term deposit accounts as of 31 December 2021.
 But when this is broken down by age group, and even the median, it's quite a different story.
 The older the customer, the more money saved (as you might have imagined).
 The average 18 to 24 year old has an average of $5,147 saved, while the average 75+ year old has $75,957.

 With all of this information in mind, how much should you have in an emergency savings account?

 Don’t think about your emergency savings fund having a particular dollar amount in it: think of it as covering an amount of time.
 Your situation might vary, but you’d generally want to save up between three and six months’ worth of expenses.

 Why?
 Because according to SEEK, this is roughly how long it takes for people to find a new job, which is a common reason for people dipping into savings.
 Over a quarter of people seeking a new job have been searching for this long.
 If you to lose your job for any reason (or you left willingly), it would be wise to have some cash stored away to help pay for:

 - Rent or mortgage repayments

 - Any children’s expenses, like education and clothing

-Using a budget planner, calculate how much you spend on essential goods and services in a three to six month period: this is how much you should set aside and then some, unless you want to live so frugally you start recycling paper towels.
+Using a budget planner, calculate how much you spend on essential goods and services in a three to six month period.
+This is how much you should set aside and then some, unless you want to live so frugally you have to start recycling paper towels.
 Budgeting and savings apps such as Pocketbook track your spending for you so you can allocate it into categories.